 WELCOME to the preview of Food Regulation in Canada, FSC 814, Section 730.
 The Instructor for this course is Sara Zborovski, a partner with Davis LLP, in Toronto, Canada.

-This 3 credit hour, graduate or undergraduate level, Internet-based, college course offered by Michigan State University is designed for anyone who must understand the legal and regulatory complexities of the flow of food and agricultural products as they make their way from the farm gate to the grocery store shelves in Canada.
+This three-credit hour, graduate level, Internet-based, college course offered by Michigan State University is designed for anyone who must understand the legal and regulatory complexities of the flow of food and agricultural products as they make their way from the farm gate to the grocery store shelves in Canada.
 This course will examine federal statutes and regulations including the Canada Agricultural Products Act, the Canadian Food Inspection Agency Act, the Consumer Packaging and Labeling Act, the Fish Inspection Act, the Meat Inspection Act, and the Safe Food for Canadians Act.

 Food Regulation in Canada is one in our series of region-specific, Internet-based, food law courses comprising our International Food Law Certificate Program and the Masters Program in Global Food Law at Michigan State University.

 The course is taught in a series of sections or ” Modules”.
-Each module lasts one week and represents a specific topic or issue of food regulation.
-A new module is uploaded each Monday morning.
+A module typically lasts one week and represents a specific topic or issue of food regulation.
+A new module usually is uploaded each Monday morning.
 You will have one week to read the materials, investigate the web links, and complete the assignment.
 Once uploaded, the Modules remain online throughout the duration of the course so you can always go back in case you miss a week or need to refer to a specific topic.

 Here’s a sample Index of the Modules in this course, which may change each semester.

 - Module One Getting Started in a Web Course

 - Module 2 – Food Labeling